 Depending on the TXVSN course in which a student enrolls, the course may be subject to the "no pass, no play" rules.
-[See Extracurricular Activities, Clubs, and Organizations on page 67.]
-In addition, for a student who enrolls in a TXVSN course for which an end-of-course (EOC) assessment is required, the student must still take the corresponding EOC assessment.
+[See Extracurricular Activities, Clubs, and Organizations on page 68.]
+In addition, a student who enrolls in a TXVSN course for which an end-of-course (EOC) assessment is required must still take the corresponding EOC assessment.

-If you have questions or wish to make a request that your child be enrolled in a TXVSN course, please contact the school counselor.
+A parent may ask questions or request that their child be enrolled in a TXVSN course by contacting the school counselor.
 Unless an exception is made by the Superintendent, a student will not be allowed to enroll in a TXVSN course if the school offers the same or a similar course.

-A copy of policy EHDE will be distributed to parents of middle and high school students at least once each year.
-If you do not receive a copy or have questions about this policy, please contact Eric P. Cormier of Brazos High School at (979) 943 - 6000 or ecormier@brazosisd.net
+A copy of policy EHDE addressing distance learning will be distributed to parents of middle and high school students at least once each year.
+If you do not receive a copy or have questions about this policy, please contact Eric P. Cormier, Brazos High School Principal at (979) 478-6832 or ecormier@brazosisd.net.